Azure/azure-powershell/src/Resources/Resources/help/New-AzPolicyDefinition.md

 ```

 ### -ManagementGroupName
-The name of the management group of the new policy definition.
+The Id of the management group of the new policy definition.

 ```yaml
 Type: System.String